 Assign a task in outlook to your subordinate, in a professional manner, you can assign tasks for yourself as well as other network people.
-Outlook keeps records of every movement and progress and also reassigned the task.
+Outlook keeps records of every movement and progress and reassigned the task.
 Outlook collaborates effectively and results beyond emailing.

-In this article, you will explore and dive deeper into “How To Assign Tasks in Outlook“.
+In this article, you will explore and dive deeper into “How to Assign Tasks in Outlook“.

 How to create and assign a task in Outlook?

 - Go to New Items >> Select Task

 You can also get the task option from the navigation section from the left button corner of your Outlook screen.

 - Task New Window appears, which consists of numerous options just like composing a new email.
 You are assigning the task to yourself (to-do list), you can also set up a recurrence list, (for such acts which are required on the regular basis, monthly, weekly, and so on).

 There is the role of email address, the task created and saved in your own to-do list and calendar.

 - Name your task by entering the subject.

 - Select the Due date.